Mendelssohn

 Key tracks

 Violin Concerto in E minor, Op.
-64 — This concerto remains one of the most beloved and frequently performed in the violin repertoire, celebrated for its lyrical melodies and structural innovation.
+64 — This concerto remains one of the most performed and recorded in the violin repertoire, celebrated for its lyrical melodies and structural innovation.